deanwampler/command-line-arguments/README.markdown

 There is also a more general `seq[V]` helper, where the string is first split, then parsed into `V` instances.
 See [Opt.seq[V]](src/main/scala/com/concurrentthought/cla/Opt.scala) for more details.

 The first two arguments to the `Args.apply()` method provide help strings.
 The first shows how to run the application, e.g., `run-main CLASampleMain` as shown, or perhaps `java -cp ... foo.bar.Main`, etc. The string is arbitrary.
 The second string is an optional description of the program.
 Finally, a `Seq[Opt[V]]` specifies the actual options supported.
+Note that we didn't define a `Flag` for quiet, as in the first example, instead we used a built-in flag `Args.quietFlag`.

 Here is a slightly more concise way to write the content in `main2`: